Ford Puma Review 2024

 Is a 1.0-litre engine not a bit weedy in a car like the Ford Puma?
 You might be surprised.
 The most powerful 155PS models are particularly punchy, helped by the mild-hybrid system which is fitted as standard.

-Our favourite thing about the Ford Puma mild-hybrid system is that you won’t really notice it.
+But acceleration aside, our favourite thing about the Ford Puma mild-hybrid system is that you won’t really otherwise notice it.
 The more observant driver might spot that the engine turns itself off before you roll entirely to a stop (the electric motor ensures you don’t lose things like steering), but it just works seamlessly, saving you a few quid at the petrol pumps.

 The lower-powered 125PS engine is available with or without the mild-hybrid system.
 Most used Pumas have it, but it makes such a negligible difference that it shouldn’t be deal-breaker either way.